 Kubernetes role-based access control (RBAC) is enabled by default.
 See Using RBAC Authorization for details.

-You can persist data in DigitalOcean Kubernetes clusters to block storage volumes using the DigitalOcean CSI plugin.
-(See the feature overview page to learn which block storage volume features are available on DigitalOcean Kubernetes.)
+You can persist data in DigitalOcean Kubernetes clusters to volumes using the DigitalOcean CSI plugin.
+(See the feature overview page to learn which volume features are available on DigitalOcean Kubernetes.)
 We recommend against using HostPath volumes because nodes are frequently replaced and all data stored on the nodes will be lost.